John Robert Stevens

 John Robert Stevens (August 7, 1919 - June 4, 1983) was an American pastor and cult leader who founded The Living Word Fellowship in the 1950s and was the leader of the organization until his death.

+Life

 Stevens was born in Story County, Iowa.
 His parents, Eva Katherine and William J. Stevens, moved the family to California in 1929, during the Great Depression.
 In Los Angeles they attended the Angelus Temple, founded by Aimee Semple McPherson.
 In 1933 they returned to Washington, Iowa, where William Stevens founded the Christian Tabernacle church, in which young John Stevens taught children's Bible study and helped his father prepare sermons.
 John Stevens began preaching on his own in Gladwin, Iowa, in 1935, before his sixteenth birthday, under the auspices of the Four Square Gospel denomination.
 After his high school graduation in 1937 he also traveled locally and regionally as an evangelist and was ordained in the Assembly of God in September 1937.

 Stevens was first married to Martha Mickelson in 1939 and had two daughters by this marriage, which ended in divorce.
 In 1980, John Robert married Marilyn Holbrook.